divergentmedia/divergentDocumentation/EditReady/EditReady.md

 EditReady allows you to set metadata across a set of files with a single operation.
 From the Metadata menu, select either "Set Metadata for All" or "Set Metadata For Flagged."
 Select a category and metadata key, and then enter a value.
 This value will be set across all of the target files, and will replace any existing values for that key.

+# Joining Files #

+There are a number of ways in which EditReady can join media, depending on the type of source you're working with.

+## Manually Joining Files ##

+To manually join files, select the files you wish to join within EditReady, and then select "join" from the "clip" menu.
+You may also split joins using the "split" command in that menu.

+EditReady will only allow you to join media if the files all have the same frame size and framerate.
+If there's a mismatch, the join menu option will be disabled.

+## GoPro ##

+EditReady will automatically join files that follow the standard GoPro naming conventions.

+## AVCHD and HDV ##

+AVCHD and HDV cameras and direct to disk recorders automatically split long recordings across multiple files.
+This split happens at a low level, so the files need to be recombined *before* they're converted.
+If you add the root AVCHD folder from a card, or a set of HDV files with a known naming scheme, EditReady will automatically join them.

+If you only have the MTS files, without the rest of the card metadata, you may still manually join the files (see above).
+EditReady will attempt to detect whether the files are from a consecutive group, and will take the appropriate action to join them.

+## MXF Files ##

+Most cameras that work with the MXF format do not have limited file sizes.
+However, some Canon cameras do split long recordings across multiple files.
+In these cases, EditReady will attempt to automatically join the files.

 # Naming Your Files #

 EditReady includes powerful file naming features, so that you can keep track of all the files in your post production pipeline.